Why So Many Americans Are Saying Goodbye to Cities

 It leads a great hollowing out of the city.
 “There are lots of new immigrants and rich people in New York, but there are fewer dead-center families,” McMahon said.

 It was hard to hear this and not think of the political consequences of dense cities becoming a home for everybody-but-the-native-born-middle-class.
 Urban agglomeration—the theory that wealthy and productive areas naturally attract more wealth and productivity—has a dark side within America’s variety of representative democracy.
 It makes cities critical contributors to GDP and national tax revenue, yet nearly pointless in national voting, since the city becomes a mass of redundant liberals.
-Hillary Clinton won Brooklyn by 461,000 votes; that’s about seven times larger than the critical margin by which she lost Pennsylvania, Ohio, and Wisconsin, combined.
+Hillary Clinton won Brooklyn by 461,000 votes; that’s about seven times larger than the critical margin by which she lost Pennsylvania, Michigan, and Wisconsin, combined.
 Rural areas are naturally punished by an economy that prizes density and proximity to large urban metros; yet, they’re rewarded, by design, in representation.

 Urban planners and economists focused on creativity and networks have been singing the praises of the city-living since the Great Recession (or, perhaps, since forever).
 But local housing policy, limited family finances, and American geographical abundance—not to mention the pro-rural laws of U.S. representative government—are powerful centrifugal forces that push Americans ever-outward into suburbs with lawns, trucks, and cul de sacs.
 The last decade was a dream.
 It’s 2006, again.